elastic/kibana/CONTRIBUTING.md

 ```

-In order to start the server required for the `test:ui:runner` tasks, use the following command.
-Once the server is started `test:ui:runner` can be run multiple times without waiting for the server to start.
+In order to start the server required for the `node scripts/functional_test_runner` tasks, use the following command.
+Once the server is started `node scripts/functional_test_runner` can be run multiple times without waiting for the server to start.

 ```bash
 npm run test:ui:server